Pacific Calico Scallop Shell

 Pacific Calico Scallop Shell, Left Valve, Argopecten ventricosus.
 Size: 6.2 cm (2.4 inches) x 5.8 cm (2.3 inches).
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Atypically colored.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Pacific Calico Scallop, Argopecten ventricosus (G.B.
-Sowerby II, 1842), is a bivalve mollusk that is a member of the Pectinidae Family of Scallop.
-They are also known as the Catarina Clam, the Catarina Scallop and the Speckled Scallop and in Mexico as the almeja catarina, peine volador and vieira jaspeada.
-The shell has a round profile with very inflated equivalves with the right valve being very convex and the left valve being moderately convex.
-The hinge is straight and has pronounced ears (auricles) that are about equal in size and the exterior of the shell has approximately twenty smooth, radiating ribs.
+Description: The Pacific Calico Scallop shell has a round outline and is very inflated.
+The right valve is very convex and the left valve is moderately convex.
+The hinge is straight and has pronounced ears (auricles) that are about equal in size.
+The exterior of the shell has approximately twenty smooth, radiating ribs.
 The exterior of the shell is white with blotches or angular patterns of brown, maroon, orange, purple, or yellow and the interior is white.
-The Pacific Calico Scallop shells reach a maximum of 11.0 cm (4.3 inches) in length and 9.0 cm (3.5 inches) in height.
+Pacific Calico Scallop shells reach a maximum of 11.0 cm (4.3 inches) in length and 9.0 cm (3.5 inches) in height.